adamsilver/fdpb/03-book-a-flight.md

 Notes:

-- The `role="list"` tells users this contains the options for the autocomplete.
-Each `<li>` has `role="option"`.
+- The `role="list"` attribute tells users there is a list of choices from which the user can select.
+Each `<li>` has `role="option"` to denote it as a choice within the list.
 - The `aria-selected="true"` attribute tells users whether the option is selected or not by toggling the value between `true` and `false`.

-Finally, we inject a live region:
+- The `tabindex="-1"` attribute allows us to set focus to the options programatically.
+More on this shortly.
+- The `data-option-value` attribute is to store the corresponding `select` option value.
+When the user selects an option, we populate the hidden `select` box accordingly so that the real value will be persisted on submission.

+When suggestions appear in the menu, sighted users will get feedback visually.
+To give screen readers an equivalent experience we need to inject a live region.
+We can do this by injecting “13 results are available” into the `div`.

 ```HTML
 <div aria-live="polite" role="status"></div>
 ```

-When the user types into the text box, the suggestions will update.
-At the same time the live region will be updated with “13 results are available” (or similar) so that screen reader users are made aware.
-The `role="status"` and `aria-live="polite"` attributes are functionally equivalent in that they will only announce the content when the user stops typing.
-They are both included as older screen readers don't recognise the `role` attribute.
+The `role="status"` and `aria-live="polite"` attributes tell screen readers to announce the content when it changes, but only after the user stops typing—otherwise it would interupt them.
+Both attributes are functionally equivalent but we include both as older screen readers don't recognise `role`.

-It's all well and good having the HTML in place, but without responding to events, the user is left with a non-responsive text box.
-Let's run through the main interaction flows now.

-First, we need to listen to `keyup` events on the the text box.
+Next we need to enrich the text box with some Javascript events.
+Let's run through the main interactions now.
+First we need to listen to the text box `keyup` event.

 ```JS
 AutoComplete.prototype.addTextBoxEvents = function() {
 	this.textBox.on('keyup', $.proxy(this, 'onTextBoxKeyUp'));
 };

 Autocomplete.prototype.onTextBoxKeyUp = function(e) {
 	switch (e.keyCode) {
 		case this.keys.esc: